siwarnasri/Scientific_Computing_with_Python/README.md

 # Free Code Camp: Scientific Computing with Python: Projects.
 ### Repository containing all the 5 projects of the "Scientific Computing with Python" module on the Freecodecamp.org (FCC)

-In this repository you can find the 5 projects made by me to complete the Scientific Computing with Python course on freeCodeCamp.
+In this repository you can find the 5 projects made by me to complete the Scientific Computing with Python course on "free Code Camp".
 The links in the first column will redirect you to each project, hosted and made in [Replit](https://replit.com/).
 The links in the second column will redirect you to the code of each project, separated into individual folders in this repository.

 **These projects are not meant to be the best ones.
 They can probably be improved.**